mhosigiri/gemini-alert-app/README.md

 Gemini Alert is a real-time emergency assistance platform.
 Users can broadcast distress alerts, see nearby helpers on a live map, and receive guidance from a Groq-hosted AI assistant.
 The project is split into a Vue 3 web client and a Flask backend that proxies Groq API calls and persists data in Firebase services.

+A better and more robust version for Mobile phones coming soon.
+Mobile versions need to be able to have kernel level access to SOS mobile signals/distress signals.
 ---

 ## Architecture Overview